SuitAndCape/RAPTORSMACSS/SMSP.md

 ## User Stories

-1. I want to use RAPTORSMACSS for any project I can use Sass (SCSS) in
+1. Easy to add to any project I can use Sass (SCSS) in
-2. I want RAPTORSMACSS to be based on SMACSS
+2. Based on SMACSS architechture
-3. I want RAPTORSMACSS to (optionally) employ BEM naming conventions
+3. Optionally employs BEM naming conventions
   - Harry Roberts' style
     + `.block {}`
     + `.block__element {}`